Robert Graham (fashion brand)

 Robert Graham is a New York-based luxury men's fashion brand launched in 2001, taking its name from its co-founders, fashion designer Robert Stock and textile designer Graham Fowler.
 It is known for its use of complicated and colorful fabric patterns, including contrasting patterns inside the cuffs of its shirt sleeves.

+In May 2020, Centric Brands, parent company of Robert Graham, filed for Chapter 11 bankruptcy protection due to the effects of the COVID-19 pandemic.

 History

 Robert Stock is a native of the Bronx whose interest in fashion was influenced by his father, a mechanic and gas station owner who liked to wear bright, colorful, patterned shirts.
 He began his career working for small New York-based menswear designer Paul Ressler, but in 1970 created his own line called Country Britches.
 While still working at a local men's store in the Bronx, he met fellow New York designer Ralph Lauren when Lauren entered the store as a tie salesman.
 The two became friends and Stock sold his own company to collaborate with Lauren on his Chaps collection.
 The two parted ways in 1975 for Stock to launch his own Country Roads line, for which he won a Coty Award for Best American Sportswear Designer and a Cutty Sark Award for Leading American Men's Wear Designer.
 He then developed his Robert Stock Designs brand, growing internationally, until forming Robert Graham.

 The idea that would become Robert Graham came after meeting Graham Fowler, a French textile designer.
 The two launched the label in 2001.
 Fowler left the following year to pursue other projects while Stock remained to serve as co-chairman and Chief Creative Officer.

-As of 2019 Robert Graham has 21 retail stores and 12 outlet stores, and is sold by independent boutiques as well as large department store chains like Nordstrom, Neiman Marcus, Saks Fifth Avenue, and Bloomingdale's.
+As of 2019, Robert Graham has 21 retail stores and 12 outlet stores, and is sold by independent boutiques as well as large department store chains like Nordstrom, Neiman Marcus, Saks Fifth Avenue, and Bloomingdale's.
 It has a flagship store on Abbot Kinney Boulevard in Los Angeles, California.